Measures will be taken to stabilize your vital signs,

 especially blood pressure.

-closely monitored for signs of increased pressure on the brain, such as
+closely monitored for signs of increased pressure on the brain.
+These signs include

-restlessness, confusion, difficulty following commands, and headache.
+restlessness, confusion, trouble following commands, and headache.
 Other

 measures will be taken to keep you from straining from excessive coughing,